outskirtslabs/h2o-zig/README.md

 ## Hacking on H2O

-This project also serves as a reproducible dev environment for h2o thanks to the nix flake
+This project also serves as a reproducible dev environment for h2o thanks to the nix flake's devshell.

 Simply activate the nix devshell then: